 Past HVO volunteers often describe their experience as a two-way street -- they often feel that it's just as much of a learning experience for them as it is for the people they work with at the site.
 Not only have they done their part to improve the health of the local population, they've also contributed to improving medical education around the world.

-For more on volunteering, try the articles on the next page.
+For more on volunteering, try the articles below.

 - Coughlin, Richard R. "Orthopaedics Overseas celebrates 50 years of service."
 American Academy of Orthopaedic Surgeons NOW.
 May 2009.http://www.aaos.org/news/aaosnow/may09/youraaos5.asp

 - Crenshaw, Ralph.
 "Doctors Across the Sea."
 Journal of the American Medical Association.
 December 14, 1984.
 Volume 252, Issue 22.http://jama.ama-assn.org/content/vol252/issue22/index.dtl

 - HVOUSA: Volunteer Toolkithttp://www.hvousa.org/VolTK.cfm

 - Lalani, Amina.
 "An MD Travels with...Health Volunteers Overseas to Uganda."
 Doctor's Review: Medicine on the Movie.
 February 2006.http://www.doctorsreview.com/node/198

 - Monsiavis, Daniel.
 "Journey to Maldova: Working with Health Volunteers Overseas."
 El Paso Magazine.
 December 11 2008.http://epmediagroup.com/people/383-journey-to-moldova-working-with-health-volunteers-overseas

 - Saldinger, Martha.
 "War-weary Ugandans need pediatric volunteers."
 AAP News.
 September 1995.
 Volume 11, issue 9.http://aapnews.aappublications.org/cgi/content/abstract/11/9/14